OfficeDev/teams-toolkit-samples/hello-world-tab/README.md

 Microsoft Teams supports the ability to run web-based UI inside "custom tabs" that users can install either for just themselves (personal tabs) or within a team or group chat context.

+Hello World Tab shows you how to build a tab app and how to get user login information with SSO.

 ![Hello World Tab](images/HelloWorldTab.png)
 ## Prerequisites